SalesforceLabs/Soundboardforce/README.md

 <img src="./readme-extras/adduser_60.png" width="32" height="32" style="vertical-align: middle" />&nbsp; ***Allowlist***
 <br />
-Configure and enable an allowlist and Soundboardforce will restrict playing sounds to only people on that list.
+Configure and enable an allowlist and Soundboardforce will restrict playing sounds to people on that list.
 Being on an allowlist can be overridden by also being on a blocklist.
 Only users with the Soundboardforce User permission set can be added to the allowlist.

 <img src="./readme-extras/block_visitor_60.png" width="32" height="32" style="vertical-align: middle" />&nbsp; ***Blocklist***
 <br />